cognitedata/cognite-grafana-datasource/instructions.md

 Standard username/password for logging in is admin/admin.

-Well in you can see that CDP is installed.
+Once logged in you can see that CDP is installed.

 ![Opening Grafana](./images/image6.png)